GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 ## September 27, 2018 JMJ Looking back at original motivations and progress
 The original motivation was and remains to allow our FTC team, and potentially other FTC teams, to do early prototyping and testing of autonomous programs.
-Since our team is trying out a meccanum-wheel based holonomic drive this season (2018-2019), I decided to implement a very simple 2D physics-based model of a meccanum- drive based robot that is integrated into an FTC field animation.
+Since our team is trying out a mecanum-wheel based holonomic drive this season (2018-2019), I decided to implement a very simple 2D physics-based model of a mecanum- drive based robot that is integrated into an FTC field animation.
 I wanted to write this from scratch rather than using an existing 2D or 3D physics library because I hoped (and still hope) for the team members to understand its inner workings